BCAPtoken/BCAPToken/xdocs/doc/functional-requirements.md

 2. Same as in Main Flow
 3. Same as in Exceptional Flow #2
 4. Same as in Exceptional Flow #2
-5. Destination address in central bank address
+5. Destination address in token issuer address
 6. *Smart Contract* returns success indicator to *User*

 ##### Exceptional Flow #5: